JesJehle/earthEngineGrabR/developer-logs.md

 # stabalise

-* build and test on Travis ??
+* get test on Travis for osx and appveyor for windows to run.
+* make tmp folder on google drive independent with unique naming - to enable parallel test runs with matrix builds
 * test with a list of product IDs
 * clean up python files
-* installation test on windows
 * refactore request data

 # bugs to fix